Dane DiLiegro

 Dane Robert DiLiegro (/dɪleɪgroʊ/ di-LEH-grow; born August 6, 1988) is an American actor and former basketball player.
 DiLiegro played professional basketball for eight seasons for teams in Italy and Israel.
-DiLiegro currently resides in Los Angeles, and in 2022 starred as the Predator in the film Prey.
+DiLiegro has appeared in productions such as Only Murders in the Building, Running Point, American Horror Stories, and starred as the Predator in the film Prey, which currently holds the record for biggest film or TV series premiere in Hulu history.

+Early life and education

+DiLiegro was born in Lexington, Massachusetts, on August 6, 1988, to Cheryl DiLiegro (née Moll), an artist and calligrapher, and Frank DiLiegro, an early employee at Nike.
+He attended Lexington High School, where he played football and basketball, and later Worcester Academy.
+DiLigero has admitted that he neither cared for nor was ever great at sports at a young age.
+He got serious about basketball only at age 15 and did not make the varsity of his high school team until his junior year.

 Career

 Basketball

 After graduating from Lexington High School in 2006, DiLiegro went on to spend a year at Worcester Academy, where he refined his skills as a basketball player in the school's postgraduate program.
 He averaged 11 points, 10 rebounds, and 4 blocks at Worcester.
 This led to DiLiegro receiving a full athletic scholarship to play at the University of New Hampshire.

 As a four-year starter for the New Hampshire Wildcats from 2007 to 2011, DiLiegro found his place on the team through defense, rebounding, and outworking his opponents.
 He graduated from UNH in May 2011 with the second-highest number of rebounds in program history.
 DiLiegro made ESPN's Top Ten plays of the day on February 19, 2009, for a dunk.

-After going undrafted in the 2011 NBA Draft, DiLiegro went on to play in Europe, being a part of Assi Basket Ostuni, (Ostuni, Italy), Dinamo Sassari (Sassari, Sardinia, Italy), Pallacanestro Trieste (Trieste, Italy), Hapoel Gilboa Galil, (Gan Ner, Israel), Mens Sana 1871 Basket (Siena, Italy), Tezenis Verona (Verona, Italy), and Pallacanestro Forlì (Forlì, Italy).
+After going undrafted in the 2011 NBA draft, DiLiegro went on to play in Europe, being a part of Assi Basket Ostuni, (Ostuni, Italy), Dinamo Sassari (Sassari, Sardinia, Italy), Pallacanestro Trieste (Trieste, Italy), Hapoel Gilboa Galil, (Gan Ner, Israel), Mens Sana 1871 Basket (Siena, Italy), Tezenis Verona (Verona, Italy), and Pallacanestro Forlì (Forlì, Italy).

 DiLiegro won a gold medal with Team USA as a basketball player at the 18th Maccabiah Games in 2009 in Israel.